 At Lets Run we love people starting their running journeys so please don't be afraid to try one of our groups.

-Shelli is so excited to be running these activities to help you become more confident out on the trails, and looks forward to meeting you soon.
+Helen and Rohan are our regular Thursday morning run leaders helping you become more confident out on the trails, we look forward to meeting you soon.

 Why Trail Running?

 There is no more liberating activity than trail running.
 Forget the excruciating cross country runs you were sent on at school, this is the chance to leave suburbia and the tarmac behind and indulge in fresh air and beautiful scenery.